Creating and Modifying Distributed Tables (DDL)¶

 -- Adding a column ALTER TABLE products ADD COLUMN description text; -- Changing default value ALTER TABLE products ALTER COLUMN price SET DEFAULT 7.77;

--- -- Adding a primary key -- -------------------- -- Ultimately we'll distribute these tables on the account id, so the -- ads and clicks tables use compound keys to include it.
-ALTER TABLE accounts ADD PRIMARY KEY (id); ALTER TABLE ads ADD PRIMARY KEY (account_id, id); ALTER TABLE clicks ADD PRIMARY KEY (account_id, id); -- Next distribute the tables -- (primary keys must be created prior to distribution) SELECT create_distributed_table('accounts', 'id'); SELECT create_distributed_table('ads', 'account_id'); SELECT create_distributed_table('clicks', 'account_id'); -- -- Adding foreign keys -- ------------------- -- Note that this can happen before or after distribution, as long as -- there exists a uniqueness constraint on the target column(s) which -- can only be enforced before distribution.
-ALTER TABLE ads ADD CONSTRAINT ads_account_fk FOREIGN KEY (account_id) REFERENCES accounts (id); ALTER TABLE clicks ADD CONSTRAINT clicks_account_fk FOREIGN KEY (account_id) REFERENCES accounts (id);
+-- -- Adding a primary key -- -------------------- -- We'll distribute these tables on the account_id.
+The ads and clicks -- tables must use compound keys that include account_id.
+ALTER TABLE accounts ADD PRIMARY KEY (id); ALTER TABLE ads ADD PRIMARY KEY (account_id, id); ALTER TABLE clicks ADD PRIMARY KEY (account_id, id); -- Next distribute the tables SELECT create_distributed_table('accounts', 'id'); SELECT create_distributed_table('ads', 'account_id'); SELECT create_distributed_table('clicks', 'account_id'); -- -- Adding foreign keys -- ------------------- -- Note that this can happen before or after distribution, as long as -- there exists a uniqueness constraint on the target column(s) which -- can only be enforced before distribution.
+ALTER TABLE ads ADD CONSTRAINT ads_account_fk FOREIGN KEY (account_id) REFERENCES accounts (id); ALTER TABLE clicks ADD CONSTRAINT clicks_ad_fk FOREIGN KEY (account_id, ad_id) REFERENCES ads (account_id, id);

 -- Suppose we want every ad to use a unique image.
 Notice we can -- enforce it only per account when we distribute by account id.
 ALTER TABLE ads ADD CONSTRAINT ads_unique_image UNIQUE (account_id, image_url);

-Not-null constraints can always be applied because they require no lookups between workers.
+Not-null constraints can be applied to any column (distribution or not) because they require no lookups between workers.

 ALTER TABLE ads ALTER COLUMN image_url SET NOT NULL;